matchilling/com.matchilling.www/src/pages/article/2020-04-28-restful-pagination-in-spring-using-link-header/index.md

 Don't get me wrong, [Spring HATEOAS](https://spring.io/projects/spring-hateoas) is an excellent tool and provides some nice APIs to ease creating REST representations that follow the HATEOAS principle.
 However, it certainly comes with some implementation overhead on the client- and server-side, or it sometimes just doesn't fit into your existing API design.

-My use case was an MVP which serialises and exposes the domain entities directly via a restful interface without using dedicated data transfer objects.
-Yes, a [recommended strategy](https://stackoverflow.com/questions/36174516/rest-api-dtos-or-not) is to use DTOs, but I usually tend to keep it simple at the beginning and only introduce this additional abstraction layer when necessary.
+My use case on which I will use as an example throughout this blog post was an MVP, which serialises and exposes the domain entities directly via a restful interface without using dedicated data transfer objects.
+Yes, I know, a [recommended strategy](https://stackoverflow.com/questions/36174516/rest-api-dtos-or-not) is to use DTOs.
+Still, I usually tend to keep things simple at the beginning and only introduce additional abstraction layers when they become necessary.

-## Example endpoint
+## Example REST endpoint

 Rather than just returning a simple list, I want my endpoint to support sorting, ordering and as the title says, pagination.
 Therefore, let's consider the following REST endpoint, which returns a paginated response of my domain entities by leveraging the [Pageable interface](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Pageable.html).